Young at Heart (1960 TV series)

-Young at Heart was a British television music programme presented by DJ Jimmy Savile and Valerie Masters.
+Young at Heart is a British television music programme presented by Jimmy Savile and Valerie Masters.
 Produced by Tyne Tees Television in Newcastle upon Tyne for ITV, the show was launched in May 1960 and ran for eight episodes.

 Young at Heart was Savile's first television series.
 Four years after presenting this music show for Tyne Tees, he would become the first presenter of the BBC's Top of the Pops.